DolphyWind/Electra-Lang/README.md

 >**Character Reader (&):** Supports north, south, east, southeast and southwest directions.
 Takes an input from user as chaacter and converts it to number.
 Then pushes it to the stack.

 ### **Swapper ($)**
-Swapper, swaps the top two vale on the stack.
+Swapper, swaps the top two values on the stack.
 It supports north, south, northeast and southwest directions.
 There must be at least two values on the stack for swapper to work.

 ### **Conditional Units**
-Conditional units, kills or spares currents based on the value on top of the stack.
+Conditional units, kill the current or let it flow based on the value on top of the stack.
 They do nothing if the stack is empty.

 #### **Conditional Unit Types**
 >**Equals Conditional Unit (]):** Supports north and south directions.
 Pops the top value off the stack.
 Lets the current flow if the top value is equals zero.